TechJunkie is a BOX20 Media Company

 The UI is slick and well designed.
 Like the others, it allows fast access to trending streams as well as categories and search.

 Stremio is a little bit different than the other Showbox clones presented here.
 Rather than allowing you to stream content from torrent sources, Stremio organizes your legit streams from Amazon, iTunes, Netflix, and other legal sources.
-It collects them all in one app and presents them on any device using its neat UI.
+It essentially serves as a hub for all of your streaming subscriptions.
 So content-wise, if it is available on the services you link to it, then Stremio can stream it.
 Stremio will work on just about any platform, offering Windows, Mac, Linux, iOS, and Android versions.

 The UI looks the same no matter what platform gets used, and it is similar to the other listed movie streaming apps in this article.
 Stremio seems reliable and stable, and it even allows you to add your own locally stored content.